June is so special ... it has three birthstones!

 Not only can June babies boast of having three birthstones but the June birthstones are all absolutely beautiful, you’ll want to own all three!

 The first of the June birthstones is the elegant Pearl, the second is the colour-changing magical Alexandrite and the last, but certainly not the least, is the mystical Moonstone.

 What more can a girl want?

-Pearl’s suit everyone.
-Young or old, with a cool-toned complexion or warm, pearls seem to suit and flatter anyone who wears them.
+The first of our birthstone choices for June are the Pearl.
+Pearls suit everyone.
+Young or old, a cool-toned complexion or warm, pearls suit and flatter anyone who wears them.

-Pearls have been used in jewellery for centuries, although it was only nobility that used to wear them in past times because of their rarity.
+Pearls have been used in jewellery for centuries although in ancient times, because they were extremely rare, it was only nobility that used to wear them.

-The development of cultured pearls in more recent times means that nowadays real pearls are affordable enough so that anyone can wear the real thing.
+The development of cultured pearls in more recent times means that nowadays real pearls have great price points and are now affordable enough so that anyone can wear the real thing.